Tudor0404/easythread/docs/pages/testing.rst

 	If users do not know what a button does, it is instinctive for them to hover over them to get some more information.
 These floating tooltips accommodate this.

 6 Smoothness of program
 	If the program is not running smoothly to a point which it is not usable, the user may not choose the software.
-To ensure user satisfaction, the program must run somoothly in most cases.
+To ensure user satisfaction, the program must run smoothly in most cases.

 7 Changing dimensions if items
 	Since SVGs are scalable, the uploaded SVG may be smaller or bigger than the user wants.
 To prevent having to edit the SVG in another program, basic functionality to change the dimensions which maintaining aspect ratio is essential.